 Insurance claims can trick anyone, and most people may not even realize they were bamboozled until too late.
 Instead of risking the money you need for your losses, call our legal team for your FREE consultation.
 We will evaluate your rights and options and discuss with you the many ways we may be able to help

-The nationally recognized attorneys of Stewart J. Guss, Attorney at Law, have fought against insurance companies and on behalf of our injured clients for more than 20 years.
+The nationally recognized attorneys of Stewart J. Guss, Injury Accident Lawyers, have fought against insurance companies and on behalf of our injured clients for more than 20 years.
 Because we take all of our personal injury cases on a contingent fee basis, you will not owe us a DIME unless we win your case.
 We are available 24/7, so call us today at (800) 898-4877 or contact us now by .

 Since starting his firm in 1999, Stewart J. Guss has had the honor of representing clients from all over the world, helping them recover from even the most catastrophic injuries.